 1. Balance Your Exposure

-When taking backlit photos it can be really tricky to expose your subject correctly so that you don’t blow the highlights or end up with your subject in too much shadow.
+When taking backlit photos, it can be really tricky to expose your subject correctly so that you don’t blow the highlights or end up with your subject in too much shadow.

 Backlighting is one of the scenarios where shooting raw and editing is a key part of achieving the final look.

-When shooting backlit photos your subject can end up with their faces in too much shadow, losing detail in their eyes.
+When shooting backlit photos, your subject can end up with their faces in too much shadow, losing detail in their eyes.

-Merissa Wakefield is a Click Love Grow Advanced Grad, Instructor, and professional family photographer based in Melbourne, Australia at Merissa Wakefield Photography.
+Merissa Wakefield is a Click Love Grow Advanced Grad, Instructor, and professional family photographer based in Melbourne, Australia.
+Check her stunning work atMerissa Wakefield Photography.